dalesgit/wiki-vim/Gratitude Journal.md

 # Gratitude Journal

+##  16 Nov 2024 Sat 10:33 PM

+I cried and felt so emotional watching 2 episodes of the midwife show, London in the 50's, midwives attached to a group of Anglican nuns.
+Memoirs of a woman. *Call the Midwife*.
+Thank you Lord.

 ## 15 Nov 2024 Fri 08:45 PM

 I have spent a good part of the day getting the Lenovo machine working again after it crashed 2 days ago.